tuantvu/disrupt_hackathon/README.md

 tsc *.ts //For any directory where files have changed

 # To run
-node main.js //at base directory
+node main.js //to extract after modifying file node create_links.js //to create links